thgie/pancake.sh/README.md

 - `-o` output directory, again, there is a trailing slash `/`
 - `-t` template file, which is used to frame the markdown content
 - `-b` bibtext file, in case you've got citations in your markdown files
+- `-u` does everything, but only with changed files since last commit, like this `-u true`

 ## License
 Released and distributed under the [Anti-Capitalist Attribution Cooperative License](https://noroadhome.itch.io/acaclicense).